ondat/documentation/docs/operations/etcd/storageos-secret-info.md

 ---
+title: "Encryption communication with Etcd"
 linkTitle: mTLS
 ---

-# Encrypting communication with Etcd

 Ondat supports secure communication with an external etcd cluster using mutual TLS (mTLS).
 With mTLS both Ondat and etcd authenticate each other